Kermeta: History

 The Kermeta language was initiated by Franck Fleurey in 2005 within the Triskell team of IRISA (gathering researchers of the INRIA, CNRS, INSA and the University of Rennes 1).

-The Kermeta language borrows concepts from languages such MOF, OCL and QVT, but also from BasicMTL, a model transformation language implemented in 2004 in the Triskell team by D. Vojtisek and F. Fondement.
+The Kermeta language borrows concepts from languages such as MOF, OCL and QVT, but also from BasicMTL, a model transformation language implemented in 2004 in the Triskell team by D. Vojtisek and F. Fondement.
 It is also inspired by the previous experience on MTL, the first transformation language created by Triskell, and by the Xion action language for UML.

 The name Kermeta is an abbreviation for "Kernel Metamodeling" and reflects the fact that the language is conceived as a core for (meta-)modeling.
 The Breton language consonance of this name is an intentional reflection of the Triskell team's location in Brittany.

 Kermeta, and its execution platform under Eclipse is currently available under its version 2.0.4 released in 2012.
 It is open-source, under the Eclipse Public License.